The last two weeks in Azure

 Azure NetApp Files large file support up to 64 TiB (GA)

-Regular ANF volumes now support files up to 64 TiB, across all service levels.
-This matters for workloads that pack data into a small number of enormous files — hosting virtual hard disks for Azure VMware Solution is the obvious example.
+Regular ANF volumes now support files up to 64 TiB across all service levels.
+This matters if you’re packing data into a small number of enormous files.
+Hosting virtual hard disks for Azure VMware Solution is the obvious one.

 Azure Service Bus Premium: four-nines SLA

-Service Bus Premium namespaces now get a 99.99% SLA, provided they’re deployed in a region with availability zones.
-If you’ve been running messaging on Premium for the throughput and isolation, you now get the SLA to match — for free, as long as you’re zone-deployed.
+Service Bus Premium namespaces now get a 99.99% SLA, as long as they’re deployed in a region with availability zones.
+If you’ve been running messaging on Premium for the throughput and isolation, the SLA now matches.
+For free, as long as you’re zone-deployed.

 Azure Service Bus Premium confidential compute: new regions (GA)

-Confidential compute keeps data encrypted in use — the CPU and memory stay encrypted even during computation.
-Service Bus Premium confidential namespaces are now available in Korea Central and UAE North on top of the existing regions.
+Confidential compute keeps data encrypted in use.
+The CPU and memory stay encrypted even during computation.
+Service Bus Premium confidential namespaces are now also available in Korea Central and UAE North.

 Azure Monitor dashboards with Grafana

 You can now embed Grafana dashboards directly in the Azure portal.
-The point isn’t just nicer visualizations — it’s that Grafana pulls from sources Azure Monitor doesn’t natively cover: Prometheus (think container metrics), Azure Data Explorer, Azure Resource Graph, and more.
+The point isn’t just nicer visualisations.
+Grafana pulls from sources Azure Monitor doesn’t natively cover: Prometheus (container metrics), Azure Data Explorer, Azure Resource Graph, and more.
 So you get your usual Azure Monitor telemetry plus everything Grafana can reach, in one place.

 Codename MDASH (preview)

-It runs ~100 specialized AI agents that discover, debate, and prove exploitable bugs end-to-end, and it reportedly outperforms the single-model Mythos.
+It runs around 100 specialised AI agents that discover, debate, and prove exploitable bugs end-to-end.
+It reportedly outperforms the single-model Mythos.
 Unlike Mythos, you can actually sign up for the private preview.
-If you do any kind of security research or code auditing, this is worth a look.
+If you do any kind of security research or code auditing, take a look.

 Grok 4.3 in Foundry